 The first thing to do is determine if it’s an Operating Lease or a Finance Lease (previously called Capital Lease).
 Below is a comparison of the old and new requirements for Finance Leases.

 Once a determination is made that it is an Operating Lease, a contractor will then need to decide if it is long or short term.
 In general, a lease is considered short term, if it is less than 12 months and there is not a purchase option at the end.
 If the lease meets these terms and is classified as short term, payments can still be recognized short term without including it on the balance sheet.
 If it doesn’t meet this criterion, it is likely long term, will need to be classified as right-of-use and included on the balance sheet.

 Most contractors have some lease obligations and will be impacted by these changes.
-If you have significant off-balance-sheet leases presently, you need to speak with CPA and your surety bond broker on strategies to minimize the impact on your company and bonding.
+If you have significant off-balance-sheet leases presently, you need to speak with CPA and your surety bond broker on strategies to minimize the impact on your company and surety bond program.

 Fortunately, most surety underwriters are aware of and prepared for the new requirements.
 Communication will be key for the first year and it helps if you can discuss your plans for how your company will handle its lease obligations in the future.
 For contractors with significant leases, it would be worthwhile to determine if that is still the best structure.
 Renegotiating leases, purchasing, etc. may be more beneficial in moving forward.